Christ the Lord, Broadfield

 Come and join us for Morning Worship on Sunday at 11am and find a warm welcome!

 A new ecumenical prayer meeting is being launched to pray for our neighbourhood.
 The meeting will be in Broadfield church every 3rd Monday of the month at 6.45pm.
-We meet next on May 21st.
-Please support this as it will make a difference.

 Great advice on budgeting, ordering your money, reviewing your funds - Soon to start.